Avaiga/taipy/gui/doc/image.md

 ### Default behavior

 Shows an image specified as a local file path or as raw content.
-The raw content is generated as a data base64 url if the size of the buffer is lesser than the limit set in the config (data_url_max_size with default value = 50kB).
-The raw content is written to a temporary file if it's size is greater than the limit.

 !!! example "Page content"